 The key for us to survive this system cutover was in how we reacted.
 The leadership, dedication, focus and commitment from all of our employees allowed us to prevail and ultimately succeed.

 Most importantly going through this “battle” together brought our teams closer than ever before.
 Even though you could see exhaustion at every turn there was an ever increasing resolve to break through all barriers.
+We were learning lessons from the edge of the abyss and reacting in real time.

 We built trust, goodwill and morale in a way which could only have come from going through this fire together.
+We learned a lot of lessons from the edge of the abyss.